Revanth-03/revanthStopWatch/README.md

 This is a simple web-based stopwatch app built with HTML, CSS, and JavaScript.
 It allows users to start, pause, and reset the stopwatch, and displays the elapsed time in hours, minutes, and seconds.

-The app is hosted on GitHub Pages and can be accessed at [https://revanth-03.github.io/imdbclone.github.io/index.html](https://revanth-03.github.io/imdbclone.github.io/index.html).
+You can also visit the hosted version of the stopwatch at [https://revanth-03.github.io/revanthStopWatch/](https://revanth-03.github.io/revanthStopWatch/).

 **Note!** Use Laptop for better user experince